SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Downcasts
 "- The static type of the target variable is more specific than the static type of the source variable.
 "- The assignability is not checked until runtime.
-"- Must always be performed explicitly using the casting operator ?= and the casting operator CAST.
+"- Must always be performed explicitly using the casting operator ?= or the more modern casting operator CAST.

 "The following example would result in a syntax error due to type incompatibility.
 "dref_1_i = dref_3_data.